 Thursday, October 31, 2013

-Castellare di Castellina in the Chianti Classico region in Tuscany
+A tour of Castellare di Castellina in Chianti Classico

 Castellare di Castellina in Tuscany

-The owner has three vineyard sites, one in Tuscany, “Castellare di Castellina”, one in the Maremma area of Tuscany, “Rocca di Frassinello”, and the other in Sicily “Feudi del Pisciotto”.
+The owner has three vineyard sites, one in Tuscany, “Castellare di Castellina”, one in the Maremma area of southern Tuscany, “Rocca di Frassinello”, and the other in Sicily, “Feudi del Pisciotto”.
 Rocca di Frassinello is about five times the size of Castellare and is a joint venture with Domaines Baron de Rothschild-Lafite.
-Just some tidbits about these vineyard sites regarding the labels for Castellare di Castellina display all the endangered birds of the areas and the labels from Feudi del Pisciotto include designers like Versace and Valentino.
-Part of the profits from the wines sold there get donated to those involved and learning the arts in Sicily.

 Grape harvesting at Castellare di Castellina

 In the Chianti region there are over 400 Chianti Classico producers.
-They have about 57 acres and produce about 200,000 bottles annually and this is considered a mid-size producer.
+Castellare di Castellina is considered a mid-sized producer with about 57 acres and produce about 200,000 bottles annually.
 They have 4 different vineyard sites named Coniale, Piano a Casa, Pendicciaccia and I Sodi Di San Niccolo.
-Of the wines I tasted the 2008 I Sodi Di San Niccolo was the best.
-This is their Super Tuscan and is their prized wine.
-It's the best voted Tuscan wine ever and has won numerous awards.
-It has fantastic structure, beautiful length and rich fruit.
+My favorite wine from my tasting was the 2008 Castellare di Castellina I Sodi Di San Niccolo.
+This is their prized Super Tuscan wine.
+This wine had beautiful structure with rich fruit and beautiful length on the finish.
+The labels of the wines for Castellare di Castellina display all the endangered birds of the areas.

-Multiple times they have made the Top 100 on Wine Spectator and some of their wines have earned the 3 Bicchieri del Gambero Rosso, which comes from the Italian food and wine magazine, Gambero Rosso.
-The 3 Bicchieri, “meaning 3 glasses”, is the highest rating from a blind tasting of experts valuing them as extraordinary wines.
-With so many producers in this region it's such an honor to stand out from the rest like Castellare does and produce such a quality product.
+Castellare di Castellina has made the top 100 wines on Wine Spectator and some of their wines have earned the 3 Bicchieri del Gambero Rosso, which comes from the Italian food and wine magazine, Gambero Rosso.
+The 3 Bicchieri, meaning "3 glasses”, is the highest rating from a blind tasting from wine experts valuing them as extraordinary wines.
+With so many producers in this region it's such an honor to stand out from the rest like Castellare di Castellina does and produce such a quality wines.

 Saturday, October 26, 2013